 \end{lemma} \begin{proof} See Appendix~\ref{proof:DGA_expected_lambda_norm_squared}. \end{proof}

-Lemma~\ref{lemma:DGA_expected_lambda_norm_squared} implies that whenever the dual function optimality gaps $g_{\bbtheta}(\bblambda_k) - D^\star_{\bbtheta}$ are larger than $\eta_{\bblambda} \frac{S^2}{2}$, dual dynamics tend to decrease the optimality gap in expectation and vice versa.
-We will establish in Proposition~\ref{proposition:dual_function_best_convergence} and Theorem~\ref{thm:excursion_bound} that stochastic dual dynamics drive the dual function iterates to regularly visit a near-optimality neighborhood $\displaystyle \ccalG_{\eta_{\bblambda} \frac{S^2}{2}}$, and tend not to drift far away between two consecutive visits, respectively.
+Lemma~\ref{lemma:DGA_expected_lambda_norm_squared} implies that whenever the dual function optimality gaps $g_{\bbtheta}(\bblambda_k) - D^\star_{\bbtheta}$ are larger than $\eta_{\bblambda} \frac{S^2}{2}$, dual dynamics tend to decrease the optimality gap in expectation, and vise versa.
+We establish in Proposition~\ref{proposition:dual_function_best_convergence} and Theorem~\ref{thm:excursion_bound} that stochastic dual dynamics drive the dual function iterates to regularly visit a near-optimality neighborhood $\displaystyle \ccalG_{\eta_{\bblambda} \frac{S^2}{2}}$, and tend not to drift far between consecutive visits, respectively.